tobyqin/blog_hexo/source/_posts/2016-10-20-assertion-in-python-en.md

 #### py.test

-If you are running tests with [py.test](https://pypi.python.org/pypi/pytest), you can keep everthing unchanged in your code, the failure message will tell you what is going on in failed assertion.
+If you are running tests with [py.test](https://pypi.python.org/pypi/pytest), you can keep everything unchanged in your code, the failure message will tell you what is going on in failed assertion.

 ```python
 import pytest